 This course explores the historical intersections of music and dance in the collaborative creative process.
 Music and dance are inexorably linked.
 At times music composition and choreography happen simultaneously, as is the case with Aaron Copland and Martha Graham's Appalachian Spring.
 At other times the dance comes after the music has been composed.
 Learning about the vital intersections between music and dance will provide students with a more deeply understood and nuanced approach to how the work of composers and choreographers intersects as they dialogue with each other in works ranging historically from Lully and Petipa to Philip Glass and Mark Morris.
 This is an interdisciplinary class co-taught by a professor of dance and a professor of music.
+This course is the same as MUSC 214D.
 No prerequisite.
 This class is usually offered every two to three years.